scaleway/docs-content/docs/CONTRIBUTING.md

 - In the right menu, **only H1 and H2 are visible**.

 - **No titles should be orphaned**.
-For example, if started with H2, you should go down in sequence.
+For example, if you started with H2, you should go down in sequence.
 So the next step should either be another H2 or a level lower (in this case, H3).
 ---

 See also: [Anchors and titles components](/components#h2-title)